Eat Chat Parent focuses on building resilience in teens

-More than ever teens have been met with a host of challenges during the pandemic, and there is the endless expectation for them to adapt whether that is in school, spending time with friends, sports, isolating and more.
-It’s tough for our teens to thrive in this environment.
+Teens have been met with a host of challenges during the pandemic, and there is the endless expectation for them to adapt.
+That’s true whether teens are in school, spending time with friends, playing sports, isolating and more.
+It’s tough for our youth to thrive in this environment.

-Join Mountain Youth and Eagle Valley Behavioral Health on October 20th and 21st for our second Eat Chat Parent of the year, Building Resilience in Teens.
-Alex Yannacone, a mental health expert, will explain skills and tactics to help teens build resilience, reduce stress, and learn about resources accessible to them.
-Alex conducts training on mental health issues across Colorado as the Director of Education and Community Programs at the Helen and Arthur E. Johnson Depression Center.
+Alex Yannacone, a mental health expert, will explain skills and tactics to help teens build resilience, reduce stress and learn about resources accessible to them.
+Yannacone conducts training on mental health issues across Colorado as the director of education and community programs at the Helen and Arthur E. Johnson Depression Center.
 The mission of the Depression Center is to improve the lives of people with depression and mood disorders through clinical excellence, innovative research, community programs and education.

-“We hear a lot of people use the word ‘resilience’, however, most of us do not spend a lot of time developing the skills needed to be resilient or to foster this growth in our children, friends, and colleagues.” said Dr. Casey Wolfington, PsyD Senior Director of Community Behavioral Health with Eagle Valley Behavioral Health.
+“We hear a lot of people use the word resilience, however, most of us do not spend a lot of time developing the skills needed to be resilient or to foster this growth in our children, friends and colleagues,” said Dr. Casey Wolfington, the senior director of community behavioral health with Eagle Valley Behavioral Health.
 “This training will give you the tools to build your resilience muscle and understand how to encourage this growth in others.”

-Alex Yannacone has an extensive background in implementation and training for the prevention and intervention of mental health services and education.
-She is also a master trainer in suicide prevention training including QPR and Working Minds.
+Yannacone has an extensive background in implementation and training for the prevention and intervention of mental health services and education.
+She is also a master trainer in suicide prevention training, including Question, Persuade, Refer and Working Minds.
 Attendees will walk away from this training with tools on how to bounce back and adapt to situations you can’t change so that you can thrive.

-When: Wednesday, October 20, 2021 at Berry Creek Middle School and Thursday, October 21, 2021 at Eagle Valley Middle School.
+When: Wednesday, Oct.
+20 at Berry Creek Middle School and Thursday, Oct.
+21 at Eagle Valley Middle School.
 Dinner at 5:30 p.m. and presentation from 6-7:30 p.m.